solliancenet/MCW-Securing-the-IoT-end-to-end/Hands-on lab/HOL step-by step - Securing the IoT end to end.md

 cd azure-iot-sdk-c/provisioning_client/tools/tpm_device_provision
 sudo ./tpm_device_provision
 ```
 2. Copy the device **Registration Id** and the **Endorsement Key**

+> NOTE: In the real world all your devices should have hardware based TPMs.

 3. Switch to the Azure Portal and navigate to the Device Provisioning Service **oilwells-prov-[YOUR INIT]**